Author: Don Nutt

 William Dampier – his life, subsequent to buccaneering in the Caribbean in 1679

-He was the first Englishman to explore parts of Australia, and to circumnavigate the world three times, the second of these alongside Woodes Rogers between 1708 and 1711, as his financial partner and navigator.
+He was the first Englishman to explore parts of Australia, and to circumnavigate the world three times, the third of these alongside Woodes Rogers between 1708 and 1711, as his financial partner and navigator.

 His first circumnavigation was as a crew member under Captain Bartholemew Sharp a buccaneer in 1679.
 Thereafter he spent until 1691 working as a privateer in the Pacific and/or in the Caribbean.
 Then he went back to Britain where he wrote up his various expeditions and exploring.
 He is remembered particularly in this period, for his work on drawing and describing the flora and fauna in north western Australia and the indigenous people he found there, while they were careening their ships.